 Above all, doing a Masters or a PhD is an exciting and challenging experience.
 There are few things as pleasing as developing and then sharing your insights and ideas with a broader research community and having them recognise your contribution.
 At Otago we aim at helping you to experience this to the fullest.

 A taught Masters programme consists of four advanced papers and a research dissertation.
-The Department of Politics offers two taught Masters programmes that each take one year to complete:
+Politics offers two taught Masters programmes that each take one year to complete full time:

 The thesis option normally requires at least one year of full-time, or its equivalent in part-time, study and entails completion of a thesis.

 The Doctor of Philosophy (PhD) is the highest degree offered by the University of Otago.
 It is awarded on the submission of a thesis which must meet rigorous standards.
 It requires highly developed academic ability, independence and perseverance.
 Most students take between 3-4 years of full-time study to complete their PhD.